Uğur Rıfat Karlova: Television and stage career

-47th Golden Bell Award

-Rifat Karlova is the first foreign artist who nominated and won the best travel host award in Golden Bell Awards history in Taiwan.
-The award went to Rifat Karlova in his first year of hosting I WALKER travel show on Set TV.
-9 of all judges voted for his performance in the show and praised his witty, unique style of hosting.
-During the ceremony he showed his red underwear to the press and the moment became the 3.popular news of that night in Yahoo Taiwan's page.
-He dedicated this award to co-workers, Mazu Goddess and his father.
+In 2011, Karlova started hosting the travel program iWalker, for which he won a hosting award at the 47th Golden Bell Awards in 2012, a first for a foreign citizen.

 Stand up comedy

-Karlova started his single stage performances at the Comedy Club Taipei which is the sole comedy club in Taiwan.
+Karlova started his single stage performances at the Comedy Club Taipei which used to be the sole comedy club in Taiwan.
 He has performed more than 100 shows in the Mandarin Chinese language.
 He is one of the first foreigners to perform in the Chinese language in Taiwan and the world.
 He performs his live shows barefoot.
 He explains, "performing barefoot is amazing – it helps me to feel the wooden stage and I really can be part of it."
 He is currently performing at the Comedy Club and for special events.
 Karlova also performed in Hong Kong at Take Out Comedy Club and got the 2. title in 2010 Hong Kong International Stand Up Comedy Contest.